“My Rolex won’t keep time correctly.”

 - Repeat every night for at least 1 week but a month is even better.
 (Don’t forget to wear it during the weekend!)

-All of this is not a bad thing; it’s actually doing exactly what it’s designed to do!
 What causes grief for wearers is the unrealistic expectation that your mechanical watch should keep perfect time to the second without a single thought.
-Take a moment to acknowledge the science, engineering, and beauty within your timepiece and perhaps it won’t feel like your Rolex is letting you down!
+Take a moment to acknowledge the science, engineering, and beauty within your timepiece and perhaps it won’t feel like your Rolex is letting you down.

 Your Rolex is Stopping Altogether